Skip to content

 Two well-funded platforms, two distinct philosophies.
 We break down which one fits which kind of coach after 12 months of parallel testing across real client rosters.

-This review contains affiliate links — we may earn commission when you click and purchase.
+This review contains affiliate links.
+We may earn commission when you click and purchase.
 We're independent of the products we review.
 See our full disclosure →

 Our methodology page documents the five-criteria rubric and the portability gate that any platform must clear before we score it.
+Both pass portability cleanly per verified-customer migration reports.

 Where Trainerize wins clearly